temporalio/documentation/docs/application-development/testing.md

 </TabItem>
 </Tabs>

-#### Skip Activities
+#### Skip time in Activities

-Learn to Time Skip Activities in the SDK of your choice.
+Learn to skip time in Activities in the SDK of your choice.

 <Tabs
 defaultValue="go"